iboard/repox/README.md

 Assuming our `entry` is a structure like `%{ id: 12, value: "something" }` you can pass a filter like `&1( &1.id == 12 )`

+## Benchmarks

+To run benchmarks do

+    mix bench

 ## License